ifeanyiokagbue/Everly/README.md

 Examples on How to use Everly
 -----------------------------
-For a table called Bank which has columns BankID int, BankName varchar(50), CreatedBy int and DateCreated datetime, everly can be used to perform CRUD operations with the following queries.
+For a table called Banks which has columns BankID int, BankName varchar(50), CreatedBy int and DateCreated datetime, everly can be used to perform CRUD operations with the following queries.

 Everly 'FETCH','','Banks',''